Do you enjoy…

 When you read next time…

-Having a reading strategy will help you become a more effective reader.
-Try the steps the we looked at the next time you read an article or report.
+Having a reading strategy helps you become a more effective reader.
+The next time you read an article or report, try the steps we looked at.

-By consciously applying these reading sub-skills, you’ll use your time more efficiently.
+By consciously applying these steps you’ll use your time more efficiently.
 You’ll be better able to identify and remember key points.
 And then you could take a well-deserved break, just like that brown-robed person snoozing on the couch.
 Scroll up to see him.

 Free webinar on language for meetings